 - Death benefits and funeral expenses if the worker died as a result of his injuries

 Do you need to file a workers’ compensation claim?
-The experienced workers’ compensation attorneys at Christopher J. Hudson, LLC can help.
+The experienced workers’ compensation attorneys at Chris Hudson & Associates can help.
 Contact us online or call us directly at 888.795.6261 to schedule a free consultation.